Linda Farmer, Certified Zentangle Teacher

 Process – A Ceremony

-The first important step in the ceremony of Zentangle is to relax and breathe deeply, bringing one’s attention to the process.
+The first important step in the ceremony of Zentangle is gratitude and appreciation.
+Relax and breathe deeply, bringing one’s attention to the process.

 Example of a Border with a “String” drawn within it with pencil on a Tile – ready to tangle and become a Zentangle®

-A Zentangle is not intended to be a representation of something else.
+A Zentangle is not intended to be a representation of some thing.
 Both the tangles used, and the resulting completed tile are intended to be unplanned, abstract, non-objective creations that grow organically as you make each deliberate stroke.
 As described on the official website:

 Primo Examples

-Often people new to Zentangle will say, “I’ve done this all my life, I never knew it had a name.”
-With all due respect, chances are it wasn’t Zentangle though the outcome may look the same.
-What is the difference between doodling and Zentangle®?
+Often people new to Zentangle will say, “I’ve doodled all my life, I never knew it had a name.”
+With all due respect, Zentangle is not doodling though the outcome may look the same.
+What is the difference between doodling and Zentangle?

-Zentangle® is a form of artistic meditation through a very specific method of deliberate intention that produces non-objective drawings composed of patterns (tangles) that can be viewed from all four sides.
+Zentangle is a form of artistic meditation through a very specific Method of deliberate intention that produces non-objective drawings composed of patterns (tangles) that can be viewed from all four sides.
+Zentangle is about process, not outcome.

 Zentangles do not contain recognizable objects and there is no “right side up”.
 The Zentangle method is very focused and mindful, whereas doodling is generally something you do with your hands while your thoughts are occupied with something else.
 It’s easy to confuse the outcome of Zentangle with doodling, but they are quite different processes.